jcrachael/tictactoe/README.md

                 * if yes, end the game
             * if no, change the active player and update the commentary
             * update the UI
+        * checks if it is an AI turn next and if so, calls `playComputerTurn` at the appropriate time
     * has method `checkWinner` which:
         * checks if any of the `winCondition`s have been satisfied and if so, declares `winner` to the activePlayer
         * otherwise checks if it is a tie (turns = 9 and no winner) in which case `winner` is set to `tie`